What is yoga therapy? Does yoga therapy work? How does yoga therapy help? Know more about yoga and the benefits of yoga.

 There are many types of yoga physical postures suited to your comfort level.
 Using yoga therapy for cognitive health has become more accepted than ever, so feel free to try therapeutic yoga out and see the difference yourself.

-Before engaging, always ensure to seek yoga therapists and mental health professionals’ advice as such sudden changes in your lifestyle, system, and meditation techniques may not suit you.
+Before engaging, always ensure to seek a yoga therapist’s and mental health professionals’ advice as such sudden changes in your lifestyle, system, and meditation techniques may not suit you.

 - I’m not flexible.
 Can I do yoga therapy even if I can’t touch my toes?